1FIL0/Market-Engine-Client/README.md

 ## How to use
-In order to use the client, you must either setup your own API from https://github.com/1FIL0/Market-Engine-API or login through the accounts page in the client to use the official API over at https://website.com.
+In order to use the client, you must either setup your own API from https://github.com/1FIL0/Market-Engine-API or login through the accounts page in the client to use the official API.
 To start finding tradeups simply go to the sonar tab and automatically scan for new items intervally.
 Then head over to the tradeup engine tab and run the engine.
 Make sure to configure all of your hardware in the settings.

 ## Building from source